 They often seek to herd the young and, if not restrained at an early age, can pinch the flesh and cause bleeding.

-Having a trainer to help you through these challenges is always a good idea.
-Start working as soon as possible and include children in the training process so they understand what causes a herding dog to bite flailing arms and ankles.
+A trainer is always a good idea to help you through these challenges.
+Start working as soon as possible and include children in the training process, so they understand what causes a herding dog to bite flailing arms and ankles.

-Finally, don't abandon the dog or the children.
+Finally, don't abandon the dog with the children.
 This is a really important question.
-Children and dogs should never be left alone until they are old enough to fully control events and the dog has been properly trained.
+Children and dogs should never be left alone until they are old enough to control events fully and the dog has been properly trained.

-The Corgi is also a ham, and as long as it receives praise for being a goofball, it will continue to be.
+The Corgi is also a ham; as long as he receives praise for being a goofball, he will continue to be.
 They like to be the center of attention and quickly discover what will bring them gifts.

-Products to Consider for Your Australian Shepherd Corgi Mix
+Best Products for The Australian Shepherd Corgi Mix

 Caring for the Corgi